EVKG/evkg/README.md

 }}  Group By ?co_name ?year

 ```
+The temporal variation of the number of EVs with fast charging capability
 ```
 select ?co_name ?year (SUM(?evtg_n) AS ?DC_EV_reg_n) where{
 select Distinct ?evtg ?evtg_n ?co_name ?year where {